 Selecting Properties to Display

 Any data in a workspace can be applied as a column in the workspace view.
 This includes information from the Item Details, Bill of Materials, or Attachments tabs, in addition to Lifecycle information.
 To add a field as a column in the current view, click the menu button on the far right, expand the category that contains the information you are looking for, and check the desired boxes.
-An example of adding the “Description” and “Unit of Measure” fields is shown below.
+An example of adding the “Description” and “Unit of Measure” fields is as below.

 Ordering Columns of Data